-There is a link between climate change and hurricanes (see the definition of a hurricane).
+There is a link between climate change and hurricanes.

 Hurricanes or tropical cyclones are one of the world’s costliest and most destructive natural climate disasters destroying communities and resulting in huge economic losses.